Is it organic? Time for a national standard

-Eco-Farms Chief Executive Officer Erik Eide says he stands with the farmers, manufacturers, retailers and exporters across the organic supply chain who support this change to ensure the integrity and future growth of the burgeoning organic sector.
+Eco-Farms Chief Executive Officer Erik Eide says he stands with the farmers, manufacturers, retailers and exporters across the organic supply chain.
+All support this change to ensure the integrity and future growth of the burgeoning organic sector.

 “There is a clear trend, here and around the world, in identifying how food is produced and the impact it is having on health and the environment,” Eide says.
 “As this trend continues, more consumers will be driven towards the many benefits of organic goods.

-Without a regulatory framework and consistent regulation in place, it’s currently possible for products to be labelled as “organic” when they’re not certified.
-Without a certified standard, Eide says the meaning of the word will become confusing to consumers, and this confusion could undermine both the principles supporting organic food production methods and the proper organic certification processes.
+Without a regulatory framework in place, it’s currently possible for products to be labelled as “organic” when they’re not certified.
+Without a certified standard, Eide says the meaning of the word will become confusing to consumers.
+This confusion could undermine both the principles supporting organic food production and the proper certification processes.

-This issue is currently under review by the Organics Industry Advisory Group, which was established in December 2020 by the Department of Agriculture, Water and the Environment, as requested by the Federal Minister for Agriculture, David Littleproud.
+This issue is currently under review by the Organics Industry Advisory Group.
+This was established in December 2020 by the Department of Agriculture, Water and the Environment.
+It was requested by the Federal Minister for Agriculture, David Littleproud.

 Eide says he’s hopeful that a positive outcome from this process would lay a strong foundation upon which the Australian organic supply chain could capture growing opportunities across both domestic and global markets.

-Chief Executive Officer of Australian Organic and member of the Organics Industry Advisory Group, Niki Ford, says exporters are being held back by the lack of a national standard.
+CEO of Australian Organic and member of the Organics Industry Advisory Group Niki Ford says exporters are being held back by the lack of a national standard.

 “It’s also essential that anyone paying for a product has certainty and peace of mind that it is exactly what it claims to be on the label.”

-Ford says the Australian organic sector currently contributes more than $2 billion to the national economy and is poised for annual growth of 14.6 percent.
-However, to fully realise the growth that can come from the soaring demand for homegrown organic products, it’s vital for Australia to achieve a consistent domestic regulatory framework.
+Ford says the Australian organic sector currently contributes more than $2 billion to the national economy.
+It’s also poised for annual growth of 14.6 percent.
+However, to fully realise the growth that can come from the soaring demand, it’s vital for Australia to achieve a consistent domestic regulatory framework.

 “Domestic regulation is a step forward in supporting the full supply chain as we unlock new markets and deliver more organic goods to consumers.”